 - Students may not choose courses that appear on the restriction list under their program or major.
-These courses do not count toward your degree requirements.
+These courses cannot be used to fulfil Liberal Studies requirements.

 - Some subjects have a limitation (i.e. a maximum number that may be chosen).